Introduction

 The Role of Lifestyle in Overcoming ED

-- Balanced Diet: Foods rich in antioxidants and healthy fats support vascular and hormonal health.
+• Eat a Balanced Diet: Foods rich in antioxidants support vessel and hormone health.

 Key Takeaways

-- Dose and Frequency Matter: Occasional use appears to have fewer negative effects, while daily use poses greater risks.
+• Dose and Frequency Matter: Occasional use shows fewer negative effects.

-- Potential Benefits in Moderation: Low-dose or CBD-rich cannabis products may offer anxiety relief, potentially benefiting some individuals with psychological causes of ED.
+• Potential Benefits in Moderation: Low-dose or CBD-rich cannabis might help with anxiety.

-- Holistic Approach: Addressing lifestyle factors like diet, exercise, and stress management remains key to maintaining sexual health.
+• Holistic Approach: A healthy lifestyle is key to maintaining good sexual health.

 Conclusion